 Figure 2 plots the equity capital ratio and capital shock series.
-We observe that equity capital ratios tend to be pro-cyclical, in line with the intuition that bad shocks to intermediary capital coincide with bad times and higher values of marginal utility as evident by the sharp drops during the Asian and Global Financial Crises.
+We observe that equity capital ratios tend to be pro-cyclical, in line with the intuition that bad shocks to intermediary capital coincide with periods of financial turbulence and declines as evident by the sharp drops during the months containing Black Monday in 1987, the Russian default in 1998, and the Global Financial Crisis in 2009.